yesodweb/yesod/CONTRIBUTING.md

 Unlike in the Package Versioning Policy, deprecations are not counted as MAJOR changes.

-In some cases, dropping compatibility with a major version of a dependency (e.g. changing from transformers >= 0.3 to transformers >= 0.4), is considered a MAJOR breaking change.
+In some cases, dropping compatibility with a major version of a dependency (e.g. changing from transformers >= 0.3 to transformers >= 0.4), is considered a breaking change.

 ### Changelog